hoylabs/OpenDTU-OnBattery-docs/docs/hardware/victron_charge_controllers.md

 * read data from the charge controller
 * display the data in the web UI
 * publish the data to the MQTT broker
-* and make the data auto-discoverable in HomeAssistent.
+* and make the data auto-discoverable in HomeAssistant.

 Additionally, knowing the amount of solar power currently being produced, can be leveraged by the Dynamic Power Limiter to implement (Full)